Skip to content

 The following software have license restrictions that may preclude some researchers or collaborators depending on their departmental or group affiliations.
 In the table, "affiliated" means employed by, or a student of, unless otherwise noted.
 External collaborators are not considered affiliated with UAB for the purposes of software licensing and access, unless otherwise noted.
 These software packages may be commercial paid software.
 If you believe you should have access to software that you do not have access to, please contact Support.

-Software Restrictions License Holder
+Software Restricted to...
+License Holder

-Gurobi One individual user per license Individuals
+Gurobi Named individual Individuals

-MATLAB UAB affiliated UAB Campus
+Matlab UAB affiliated people UAB Campus

-SAS UAB affiliated UAB Campus
+SAS UAB affiliated people UAB Campus

-Stata UAB affiliated UAB Campus
+Stata UAB affiliated people UAB Campus

 Use of these software packages without authorization may be a violation of the UAB IT Acceptable Use Policy.